yusufkarakaya/MERN/README.md

 # MERN
-In this repository, there are projects I made using MERN.
+In this repository, there are project with using MERN stack technologies.